 Protect Against the Sun

-Many thinks that the sun dries out spots but that’s not actually true.
+Many think that the sun dries out spots but that’s not actually true.
 Heat and thick sunscreens can in fact lead to increased oil production, causing more breakouts.
 Try to stay in the shade during the hottest part of the day, approximately 11am to 3pm.
-You should also opt for an oil-free sunscreen with SPF to keep your skin hydrated and protected.
+You should also opt for an oil-free sunscreen with a high SPF to keep your skin hydrated and protected.

 Get Some Exercise